 6.4.1.
 Conditional Admission

-An offer of admission will be conditional, when a student is recommended for admission prior to one, or more of the following:
+An offer of admission will be conditional when an applicant is recommended for admission under one or more of the following circumstances:

 - The undergraduate or graduate degree is not yet complete

-- They do not have proof of English language proficiency
+- The applicant has not yet met minimum standards for proof of English language proficiency

-Registration in the program will not be allowed until such documentation is providedback to top
+Registration in the program will not be allowed until such documentation is provided and conditions of admission are satisfied.back to top

 6.4.2.
 Probationary Status